Palkovsky/Restrainer/README.md

 ### Nested dict

-If you wanna have nested dict and validate it you can use 'properties' attribute:
+If you want to have nested dict and validate it you can use 'properties' attribute:

     rules = {
         "name" : {